The Cpf Trust

 Overview

 The CPF Trust is a well-established grant-making charity with over 50 years of history, originally founded in 1971 and restructured as a charitable company in 2020.
 With annual expenditure of approximately £145,000, the trust makes grants ranging from £1,000 to £3,000 to registered UK charities across a broad spectrum of charitable purposes.
-Operating with a professional board of four trustees led by Dr. Isobel Rachel Pinder, an experienced charity governance specialist, the trust maintains a formal, structured approach to grant-making with strict application windows and absolute trustee discretion over awards.
-The trust's recent restructuring suggests a modernized approach while maintaining its longstanding commitment to supporting smaller charitable organizations across England, Wales, and Scotland.
+Operating with a professional board of four trustees led by Dr. Isobel Rachel Pinder, an independent management consultant, the trust maintains a formal, structured approach to grant-making with strict application windows and absolute trustee discretion over awards.
+The trust's recent restructuring suggests a modernised approach while maintaining its longstanding commitment to supporting smaller charitable organisations across England, Wales, and Scotland.

 Funding Priorities